 The present-day Auchinleck House was built ca. 1758-60 by Alexander Boswell, replacing what became known as the Auchinleck Old Place, which was built in 1612.
 Most remains of an even older castle on the lands had already disappeared by then.

-The architecture of the house itself borrows heavily from the nearby Dumfries House, which was built just a few years earlier by the Earl of Dumfries.
+The architecture of the house itself borrows heavily from nearby Dumfries House, which was built just a few years earlier by the Earl of Dumfries.
 However, being of more limited means that his neighbour, Alexander (then known as Lord Auchinleck, due to his position as a judge in the Court of Sessions) opted for a smaller solution.
-The architect of Auchinleck House is not known, and it has been speculated that Lord Auchinleck simply told a builder to build a smaller version of Dumfries House, with a more compressed main building and without any wings.
+The architect of Auchinleck House is not known, and it has been speculated that Lord Auchinleck simply told a builder to design a smaller version of Dumfries House with a more compressed main building and without any wings.
 Even so, Auchinleck House did contain some advanced features for its day, including some very modern plumbing, as was later discovered when the house was renovated in the late 20th century.

 Auchinleck House was uninhabited and not taken care of for a few decades until in 1986 it was turned over to the Scottish Historic Buildings Trust (SHBT) by a descendant of the 18th century Boswells.
-The SHBT did some renovations on the building, before in 1999 Auchinleck House was sold to the Landmark Trust.
+The SHBT did some renovations on the building before, in 1999, Auchinleck House was sold to the Landmark Trust.